tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ## Primitive Types

-Now that you have made it through what I consider to be the more difficult data types, let's go over the more straightforward ones.
+Now that we have made it through what may be considered the more difficult data types, let us go over the more straightforward ones.
 Here are the primitive data types in TypeScript:

 | Primitive Types |